ndugger-archive/target-case-study/README.md

 willing to speak to and explain my decisions.

 ## Getting Started
+First things first, let's install the project's dependencies via:

+`npm install`

-Since the code is ES6+, you will need to build the code; I decided to go with webpack + babel.
+Since the code is ES6+, you will need to build the code; I decided to go with Webpack + Babel.
 You can run the build process via:

 `npm run build`